hengfengli/nginx-keepalived-docker-demo/README.md

 There are some limitations in this demo:
 * I run it in a single host.
 Normally, it would be better to create a scenario with two hosts.
 * I didn't spend time to map the virtual IP from docker network to the host.
 Instead, I use a haproxy to do this task.
 * Running both nginx and keepalived in an Alpine container is not easy. rc-service could not manage keepalived properly.
 I thought to use supervisor or circus, but they are a bit heavy in space.
 So I directly run keepalived as a background daemon.
-However, the drawback is if it fails, it will not restarts (not robust).
+However, the drawback is if it fails, it will not restart (not robust).

 ## How to run